Keyboard shortcuts

 AA, KK, AwKw, 77-55

-Combos that collide with known cards (other players’ holdings or the board) are excluded automatically during simulation.
+Combos that collide with already-known cards (other players’ holdings, the board, or dead cards) are excluded automatically during sampling.
 You don’t need to subtract blockers by hand.